Reroute to Remain

 Reroute to Remain (subtitled: Fourteen Songs of Conscious Insanity, and on reissue: Fourteen Songs of Conscious Madness) is the sixth studio album by Swedish heavy metal band In Flames, released in September 2002.

 The album saw a major change in musical style and was met with rejection among many of the band's fanbase.
 The album's more accessible sound attracted many new fans and popularized In Flames' name within the American heavy metal scene, helping to secure a top spot at Ozzfest.
-It was the band's first album to present singles, which were Trigger and Cloud Connected.
-The band would continue to use guitars tuned to Drop A# on this album with some songs tuned to C standard with the exception of Transparent which was tuned down to Drop G.
+It was the band's first album to present singles: "Trigger" and "Cloud Connected".
+The band would continue to use guitars tuned to Drop A# on this album with some songs tuned to C standard, with the exception of "Transparent", which was tuned down to Drop G.

 Reception

 Critical reception

 Despite initially receiving a mixed response from fans, the album received mostly favorable reviews.
-In 2005, Reroute to Remain was ranked number 326 in Rock Hard magazine's book of The 500 Greatest Rock & Metal Albums of All Time.
+In 2005, Reroute to Remain was ranked number 326 in Rock Hard magazine's book The 500 Greatest Rock & Metal Albums of All Time.